X-lab-3D/PANDORA/README.md

 2) Download PANDORA

-Download the GitHub repository and switch to the development branch:
+Download the GitHub repository:
 ```
 git clone https://github.com/X-lab-3D/PANDORA.git
 cd PANDORA
-git checkout development
 ```

-3) Add your license key
+1) Add your license key

 Now open the dockerfile and replace the "XXXX" at line 16 with your MODELLER license key.